Magic Mirror (Snow White): Snow White: The Fairest of Them All

-Here, the wicked queen Elspeth possesses a hall of magic mirrors, and a hand mirror that displays several attributes not seen before.
-The Queen may command the hand mirror to terminate enemies (as she did to the Huntsman), use it as a means of transport or step through it to change appearances, even turning others into animals.
+The wicked queen Elspeth possesses a hall of magic mirrors and a hand mirror.
+The Queen may command the hand mirror to terminate enemies as she did to the Huntsman, use it as a means of transport or step through it to change appearances, even turning others into animals.

 The Wolf Among Us

-Appearing as a magical object in the Business Office, the Magic Mirror is a minor protagonist in The Wolf Among Us voiced by Gavin Hammon.
+Appearing as a magical object in the Business Office, the Magic Mirror is a minor protagonist in The Wolf Among Us, voiced by Gavin Hammon.
 Usually demanding its request be given to it in rhyme form, the Magic Mirror is capable of showing a brief vision of its requested subject.
-The Magic Mirror's shattering and the search for its missing shard play key aspects following the end of the second episode.
+The Magic Mirror's shattering and the search for its missing shard become key aspects following the end of the second episode.

 Ever After High

-In the Ever After High series of books, webisodes, and made-for-TV movies, the magic mirror is a very important part of the series' story.
-In the series, the Evil Queen is banished to live from within the mirror as punishment for her Curses against the lands of Ever After and Wonderland.
+In the Ever After High series of books, webisodes, and made-for-TV movies, the magic mirror is an important part of the series' story.
+In the series, the Evil Queen is banished to live within the mirror as punishment for her Curses against the lands of Ever After and Wonderland.

 Red Shoes and the Seven Dwarfs

-The Magic Mirror appears in the Snow White parody Red Shoes and the Seven Dwarfs voiced by Patrick Warburton.
+The Magic Mirror appears in the Snow White parody Red Shoes and the Seven Dwarfs, voiced by Patrick Warburton.

+Steven Universe

+Appearing as a magical object infused with a gem in Steven Universe, it is initially thought to be a device that answers questions, but later on the show, it turns out to be a sentient alien gem called Lapis Lazuli.